shahanakhundmir/Nandos_MarsRover/README.md

 📁 git clone https://github.com/shahanakhundmir/Nandos_MarsRover.git

+`Install Python 3.7 or higher`

+`Install Pytest using pip`

-🧪 There are 3 test files, to execute these run the following command:
+🧪 There are 3 test files, to execute these run the following command from within the 'test' folder:

 `python -m pytest`

-:computer: To run the challenge with preloaded input, run the following command:
+:computer: To run the challenge with preloaded input, run the following command from within the 'src' folder:

 `python runMarsRoverChallenge.py`

+### TO DO